ErpNetDocs/tech/advanced/user-business-rules/action-types/setvalue.md

 - **Parameter 2** - the value set in Parameter 1.
 The available parameter types are 'Attribute' and 'Constant'.

     * If the parameter type is 'Attribute', select the name of the attribute in the parameter value. <br>This value will be used to as a value for **Parameter 1**.
-    * If the parameter type is 'Constant', enter a constant in the parameter value. <br> Every time the user business rule is executed, the **Parameter 1** attribute will be set to a constant value.
+    * If the parameter type is 'Constant', enter a constant in the parameter value. <br> Every time the user business rule is executed, **Parameter 1** will be set to a constant value.

-The format of the different types of constants is described here: **[Parameter type CONST](https://docs.erp.net/tech/advanced/calculated-attributes/parameter-types/const.html)**.
+The format of the different types of constants is described **[here](https://docs.erp.net/tech/advanced/calculated-attributes/parameter-types/const.html)**.
 **Example:**

 | Repository            |                 |                    |                  |                 |                  |